Clinical pharmacist jobs in Corvallis, OR - 84 jobs

 Clinical pharmacist job in Silverton, OR

-With the right medicine at the right time, our patients have the opportunity to heal, improve or recover.
-That's why Pharmacy Services is an important element in the Legacy mission to make life better for everyone.
-If you are a Pharmacy Tech who shares our passion, you might be a great fit for this role.
+Providing the right medication at the right time helps give our patients the best chance to heal, improve, and recover.
+Pharmacy Services is a vital part of Legacy's mission to make life better for everyone.
+If you are a Pharmacy Tech Lead who shares our passion for patient care and enjoys leading a team, we invite you to consider this opportunity.

 Responsibilities

-Coordinates the day-to-day operations of the Pharmacy Technician staff at a designated site and/or department while also performing the duties of a staff member.
-Additional duties include coordinating workflow, problem solving and creating staff schedules.
+* Coordinates the day-to-day operations of the Pharmacy Technician staff at a designated site and/or department while also performing the duties of a staff pharmacy technician.

 Qualifications